Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Experiments

-We tested the constructed DNs on all four tasks and compared them with the LIF neurons while keeping the input coding method fixed to Population coding (pop).
-As shown in Figure \ref{fig-dn-r-g}, the DNs reached a better performance than LIF neurons on all tested tasks, including the source task (where the dynamic parameters of DNs were learned, i.e., Ant-v3) and other similar tasks (i.e., HalfCheetah-v3, Walker2d-v3, and Hopper-v3).
-This result initially verified the hypothesis that similar tasks were mostly possible share similar parameters, i.e., the dynamic parameters of DNs learned from a task could be generalized to other similar tasks.
-Although there was no rigorous theoretical proof, we had done many experiments to verify this hypothesis further.
-We collected a set of spatial datasets, including MNIST, Fashion-MNIST, NETtalk, and Cifar-10, and temporal datasets, including TIDigits and TIMIT.
-We learned a set of dynamic neurons from MNIST and TIDigits, called spatial dynamic neurons and temporal dynamic neurons, respectively.
-Then we tested the performance of different dynamic neurons on different tasks, and the results were summarized in Table \ref{classification}.
+We further tested the constructed DNs on all four tasks and compared them with the LIF neurons while keeping the input coding method fixed to pure population coding ($C_{pop}$).
+As shown in Fig. \ref{fig-dn-r-g}, the DNs achieved better performance than LIF neurons on all tested tasks, including the source task (where the dynamic parameters of DNs were learned, i.e., Ant-v3) and other similar tasks (i.e., HalfCheetah-v3, Walker2d-v3, and Hopper-v3).
+This result verified the generalization capabilities of DNs, i.e., the dynamic parameters of DNs learned from a task could be generalized to other similar tasks.

-We could conclude from Table \ref{classification} that the spatial dynamic neurons were more powerful on spatial tasks, while the temporal dynamic neurons performed better on temporal tasks.
-This result was consistent with our previous hypothesis that when tasks had similar attributes and backgrounds, the dynamic parameters learned from one of the tasks could be generalized to other tasks and bring performance improvements to other tasks (e.g., spatial dynamic neurons applied to spatial tasks).
-When tasks were of different types, the dynamic parameters learned from one of the tasks had reduced the performance of other tasks (e.g., spatial dynamic neurons applied to temporal tasks).

-For the performance gap between LIF neurons and DNs, it was significant to understand the nature of these neurons.
-Unlike LIF neurons with standard 1st-order dynamics, the DNs contained the 1st-order and higher-order dynamics of membrane potentials and showed a higher complexity, which contributed to a more powerful state representation.
-In addition, we also recorded the spiking activity of LIF neurons and DNs after training on HalfCheetah-v3 task in Figure \ref{spikes}.
-It could be observed that the spikes for LIF neurons were sparser, and the spike count or fire rate of LIF neurons was smaller than that of DNs, which might be one of the reasons for their performance gap.
+One possible reason for the performance difference between LIF neurons and DNs was that the DNs contained a higher-order dynamics of membrane potentials, a more complex configuration of conductivity (both $\theta_v$ and $\theta_u$) and reset potential ($\theta_r$).
+Hence, the model using DNs showed a higher complexity at spatial-temporal information processing, which might contribute to the higher performance.
+An additional simulation of these two types of neurons was given, shown in Fig. \ref{fig-lif-dn}, including the neuronal dynamics for different explicit (e.g., membrane potential $V$ and stimulated input $I$) and implicit variables (e.g., resistance item $U$).